w3c/wai-dynamic-planning/source/plan/create_accessibility_policy.html.erb.md

 ---

 {:.introduction}
-An organizational policy on web accessibility captures your goals and targets for web accessibility.
-Policies vary across organizations but at a minimum would indicate what web accessibility standard you aim to conform with and by when.
-For example, a policy might only state that your website will meet all criteria specified in WCAG 2.0 Level AA within one year.
-Other aspects may cover topics such as roles and responsibilities, content preparation processes, quality assurance, infrastructure, and reporting.
+A web accessibility policy captures your goals and targets.
+Policies vary across organizations but at a minimum establishes what web accessibility standard you aim to conform to and by when.
+For example, your policy might only state that your website will meet all criteria specified in WCAG 2.0 Level AA within one year.
+A policy may cover other topics such as roles and responsibilities, content preparation processes, quality assurance, infrastructure, and reporting.

 Ensure the policy has approval and backing from management.
-Backing will help all implementation activities, ensuring that resources are available and activities are prioritized.
+This will help all implementation activities, ensuring that resources are available and activities are prioritized.

-{::nomarkdown}<%= link_to "Developing Organizational Policies on Web Accessibility", (w3url '/WAI/impl/pol') %>{:/} provides information on what needs to be considered when creating your policy.

 {::nomarkdown}
 <% content_for :more_information do %>